Last updated on

 While traditional Hungarian goulash is typically made with stew meat and served over dumplings, this American goulash recipe cooks everything in one pot on the stovetop.
 Quick and easy, you can have this family favorite meal on the table in under an hour.

-You can never go wrong serving a stew or a dish like goulash with some nice bread.
+You can never go wrong serving a stew or a dish like a goulash with some nice bread.
 Garlic bread, breadsticks, or dinner rolls are perfect for soaking up the wonderful flavors in the main dish.
 You might also serve your goulash with a lighter side dish like a green salad or some roasted vegetables.

 - Ground beef - or another ground meat

 - Onions - either a white or yellow onion, chopped

 - Green bell pepper - yellow or red bell peppers also work well, chopped